code-at-the-edge/curriculum-materials/content/courses/intro-workshop/links-layouts/teaching.md

 | 4   |           |               |
 | 5   |           |               |

-- Fill in this table, take suggestions but also have prepared some (School Website, this Clase Website?)
+- Fill in this table, ask for suggestions but also have prepared a list in advance
 - Create your own DNS table, similar to what is shown above.
 - Divide into groups of 3 to 5.
 - Assign each group an IP address from the newly created table, and assign each person in the group a position: